Academic policies and procedures

 Are you ill and supposed to take an exam?
 In that case you need to send an email to (studyadvisor.use@uu.nl).
 Notify your course coordinator about your absence as well.

-Send this mail as soon as possible.
-If you do this too late it may mean that special arrangements cannot be made.
+Send this mail before the start of the exam.
+If you do this too late it may mean that special arrangements cannot be made

 On account of your illness, it is possible for you to receive a ruling for special arrangements concerning the (midterm or end term) exam you have missed.

-The time, date and specifications of such exam arrangements are determined by the Course Coordinator.
-These arrangements only can be provided for midterm and/or final exams.
+The time, date and specifications of such exam arrangements are determined by the Board of Examiners in consultation with the course coordinator.
+These arrangements can only be provided for midterm and/or final exams.

 Additional or substitute tests are excluded from these arrangements.
 When and if the special exam arrangements are at the same time as supplementary/replacement examinations, then there is no further retake opportunity.